open/close all folders

 - The Sorcerer from the original game also reappears in the sequel, where he's called the Summoner.
 More of a title than a name, but that's as close as a unique identifier as we got.
 He does get his name later: Jazreth, but looks like he discarded it when he becomes simply known as the Summoner.

 - While the heroes in II remain unnamed so far, in III, if using the Wizard, the Sorceress' name is revealed: Isendra.
 And later on, Heroes of the Storm gives one to the Necromancer, Xul, and then the Amazon, Cassia.

 - The supplemental materials also named the female Demon Hunter as 'Valla' and female Wizard as 'Li-Ming', which carries over when she gets included into Heroes of the Storm.
-In addition, female Barbarian, male Witch Doctor and female Crusader are ported into that game and given the names Sonya, Nazeebo and Johanna respectively.
-The male Monk was just recently announced, but his name hasn't been revealed yet.
+In addition, female Barbarian, male Witch Doctor, female Crusader, male Monk are ported into that game and given the names Sonya, Nazeebo, Johanna and Kharazim respectively.

 - Dungeon Siege III states that the hero of the first Dungeon Siege was a female warrior known as Lady Montbarron, who was also the ancestor of Player Characters Lucas and Katarina.